siphry/siphry.github.io/HW1/HTML/index.md

 I use `add .` because I am usually altering multiple files at a time and don't want to miss anything.
 Then I check the status just to make sure things are looking good.
 I make a multiple commits because I like to check to make sure the alterations I am making actually work properly before I write a ton of code, in case I am incorrect.

-Unfortunately, I switch between my surface and my pc a lot.
+Unfortunately, I switch between my Surface and my PC a lot.
 Originally I was using two branches separately depending on where I was working, but then it got messy moving things to the master branch...but I often forget to pull first after switching machines so I run into the mess of my commits not lining up.

 ### Step 3 [Content/Coding]